 There's no room for argument.
-The UK has more mobile phones than people, and Ofcom figures show that over 61% of people access the internet via a mobile device.
-This means it is essential that your website works as well on a smart phone as it does on a computer
+The UK has more smartphones than people, and Ofcom figures show that over 61% of people access the internet via a mobile device.
+This means it's essential that your website works as well on a smartphone as it does a computer

 Assess your existing website